Akemas/Akemas.github.io/README.md

 1 Introduction
 This report is to showcase my experiences during the making of my CS Portfolio.
-Reasons for certain designs, references and im- provements will be elaborated.
+Reasons for certain designs, references and improvements will be elaborated.

 2 Goal